Leica M10 vs CL

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
-Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

-Camera Model |
+# | Camera Model |

 Camera Width |